openstack-archive/networking-cisco/doc/source/contributor/ml2-nexus.rst

 VXLAN Configuration
 -------------------

-In addition to the standard Openstack settings, follow the ``local.conf`` file example below to configure the Nexus switch for VXLAN Terminal End Point (VTEP) support.
+In addition to the standard OpenStack settings, follow the ``local.conf`` file example below to configure the Nexus switch for VXLAN Terminal End Point (VTEP) support.
 As you can see there is a lot of similarity between the neutron config file and the ``local.conf`` file so details in the